replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

           - pass:
               message: |
                 Ther Slackernews database is running on this cluster and ready for use.
-    - statefulsetStatus:
-        name: slackernews-redis-master
-        namespace: default
-        outcomes:
-          - fail:
-              when: "absent"
-              message: |
-                The Slackernews cache has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
-          - fail:
-              when: "< 1"
-              message: |
-                The Slackernews cache is not currently running on this cluster.
-Please review the logs in this support bundle to locate any errors.
-          - pass:
-              message: |
-                Ther Slackernews cache is running on this cluster and ready for use.
-    - statefulsetStatus:
-        name: slackernews-trivy
-        namespace: default
-        outcomes:
-          - fail:
-              when: "absent"
-              message: |
-                The Trivy iamge scanner has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
-          - fail:
-              when: "< 1"
-              message: |
-                The Trivy image scanner is not currently running on this cluster.
-Please review the logs in this support bundle to locate any errors.
-          - pass:
-              message: |
-                The Trivy image scanner is running on this cluster and ready for use.
 ```

 ![Adding StatefulSet Status Analyzers](../assets/adding-statefulset-analyzers.png)